 Are There Risks?

-Yes, there are some risks, but the chances of the microchip causing a problem are very, very small.
+Yes, there are some risks, but the chances of our microchipping in Nashville causing a problem are very, very small.

 - Infection.
 The veterinarian will insert a properly sterilized needle in the site.
 That means changes of infection are extremely slim.

 - Migration.
 There have been reports of chips migrating to other parts of the body.
 That won’t hurt your animal, but the scanner may not find the chip unless they scan the whole body.